UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 **Question 2**

-Why would we want to raise an exception?
+Why would we want to write code that raises an exception?

 <choice id="2" >